Said Al Muzayin

-Said Al Muzayin (1935 – 29 March 1991) (Arabic: سعيد المزين) was a Palestinian poet who wrote the lyrics of the Palestinian national anthem.
+Said Al Muzayin (سعيد المزين, /ar/; 1935 – 29 March 1991) was a Palestinian poet who wrote the lyrics of the Palestinian national anthem.

 Early life and education

 Al Muyazin was born in 1935 in Ashdod, Mandatory Palestine, where he was also educated.
 In 1948, after the Nakba, he migrated to the Gaza Strip, which was occupied by Egypt.

 Career

 In Gaza, he operated a printing press, and was arrested by Israelis, before taking part in the early resistance movement in 1956.
 He later worked as a history teacher, moving in 1957 to Saudi Arabia to teach there.
 In 1959, he flew to Damascus to work in the Palestinian Liberation Organisation.

 From 1973 to 1978, he was representative of the Palestinian National Liberation Movement in Saudi Arabia.

 At an unknown date he wrote the lyrics of "Fida'i", a song set to music by the composer Ali Ismael that in 1996 was made the Palestinian National Anthem by the PLO.